vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/tutorial/create.md

 ## Choose the appropriate project location

-To avoid accidentally triggering some strange problems that you cannot solve by yourself, please try to avoid using file paths that contain CJK charaters, emoji or spaces (eg: `C:\Users\毛泽东\Desktop\VuePress Project\Hope theme ❤️\`).
+To avoid accidentally triggering some strange problems that you cannot solve by yourself, please try to avoid using file paths that contain CJK characters, emoji or spaces (eg: `C:\Users\毛泽东\Desktop\VuePress Project\Hope theme ❤️\`).

 It is recommended to use plain English paths (eg: `D:\projects\vuepress-theme-hope\`).